 To make matters more scary, a 22 year old acquaintance of my sisters friends died a few days ago of in Indonesia.
 The death has been linked to food poisoning though it will take an autopsy to determine was it the food poisoning that killed her or a reaction to the medication that was given to her to combat it.

 How can I limit the danger of getting good poison over there and does it happen to alot of food poisoning.
 This is the second major incident in the last year where a young person acquainted to someone I know, died or almost died.
 The other was a young Australian man who gashed his leg while surfiing in Bali.
 He got blood poisoning & had to be air ambulanced to Cairns cause the medical facilities in Indonesia weren't aqequate.
 After an induced coma and getting bits of him amputated, he's luckily still alive but disabled.

 Indonesia sounds really dodgy. over 7 years ago

 Hi, More questions and thanks to everyone who's taken the time to answer so far.

 Firstly are the Gili Islands worth seeing.
 I see mixed reviews about it.
 Which is the best island to stay on and where is best to stay.
 I see there are two places that might interst me, Tir na nOg & Scallywags, is anyone familiar with eiter of them.
 Are they the best places to stay and are they single friendly.

 I may have time to travel south to Flores & Komodo, how can I do them safely and economically on my own?
 Has anyone information about good transport, accomodation & tours?

-Also is Lombok worth seeing. about 7 years ago
+Also is Lombok worth seeing. over 7 years ago